naserp/naserp.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hey there!
-I'm Naser, an ML engineer who's mastered the art of making algorithms dance and pedals spin.
-With years of experience at Twitter, I've tackled the toughest challenges in account and content integrity, all while sprinkling a bit of ML magic.
+Hey There!
+I'm Naser, an ML engineer with a knack for bringing models to life and handling complexities.
+Over several years at Twitter, I've addressed some of the challenges in account and content integrity, with a bit of ML magic.

-Outside of work, I love biking around the stunning landscapes of San Francisco.
-It's my way of enjoying nature and keeping in shape, especially along the scenic routes north of San Francisco.
+In my spare time, I love biking around the stunning landscapes of San Francisco.
+It’s my way of enjoying nature and keeping in shape, especially along the scenic routes north of San Francisco.
+On non-ride days I indulge in the simple pleasure of baking fresh sourdough bread, which I pair with fine cheese and high-quality olive oil.